 cut, paste works well too.

 and the other showing the destination folder, and drag a file or folder

-across (to the right hand area of the destination) to move it or
+across (to the right hand area of the destination) to move it or Ctrl

 drag to copy it.
-The desktop is a valid destination for a move or
+The desktop is a valid destination for a move or copy

 How do I see how large files are?

-View, Details in Windows Explorer shows files in a list with size etc. In Win8 select Details on the ribbon's view tab.
+View, Details in File Explorer shows files in a list with size etc.

 How do I find a file from way back?